From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Digital Traces from Human--AI Interaction

 \subsection{Case I: Anthropic Interviewer Dataset}

-\paragraph{Setup.} We study the Anthropic Interviewer dataset~\citep{handa2025interviewer}, which contains redacted interviews about how professionals use AI in research workflows.
-We focus on the \texttt{Scientists} subset, where interviewees describe concrete methods, projects, and analytical practices, following the setup from \citep{li2026agentic}.
-The redacted interview text is treated as the anonymized artifact $D_{\text{anon}}$.
-Direct identifiers (e.g., names, advisors, publication titles) are removed, while technical and contextual descriptions are retained.
+\textbf{Setup.} We study the \texttt{Scientists} subset of the Anthropic Interviewer dataset~\citep{handa2025interviewer}, following the setup of \citet{li2026agentic}.
+The dataset contains redacted interviews in which participants answer AI-generated questions about how they use AI in research workflows.
+We treat each redacted interview as $D_{\text{anon}}$: direct identifiers such as names, advisors, and publication titles are removed, while technical descriptions, workflow details, and role cues remain.
+Given only $D_{\text{anon}}$, a web-enabled Gemini agent~\citep{google2025gemini3pro} extracts distinctive technical and contextual cues---methods, equipment, collaboration structure, project ownership, and draft-like phrases---and retrieves candidate publications and public profiles to construct $D_{\text{aux}}$.